SwellPF/V-REX/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+PC:  Run bundle install to install all required Ruby gems.

 ```
-Give examples
+bundle install
 ```

 ### Installing